The Faraday Institution

-The Faraday Institution is a British research institute aiming to advance battery science and technology.
+The Faraday Institution is the United Kingdom's research institute aiming to advance battery science and technology.
 It was established in 2017 as part of the UK's wider Faraday Battery Challenge.
 It states its mission as having four key areas: "electrochemical energy storage research, skills development, market analysis and early-stage commercialisation".
 The Institution is headquartered at the Harwell Science and Innovation Campus near Oxford.
 It is a limited company and is a registered charity with an independent board of trustees.